 Sleep quality may also have major effects on your testosterone levels.
 In fact, one study involving 2,295 teenage boys and men found that impaired sleep could be linked to lower levels of testosterone (

 The ideal amount of sleep varies from person to person, but a small 2011 study found that sleeping only 5 hours per night was linked to a 10%–15% reduction in testosterone levels (

 Interestingly, one study involving older men found that increased sleep duration of up to 9.9 hours was associated with increased testosterone levels.
 Conversely, sleeping more than 9.9 hours was actually tied to lower testosterone levels (

 Although some people seem to do fine with less sleep, most research recommends aiming for at least 7 hours of sleep every night (41).

 It’s important to get plenty of high quality sleep to maintain healthy testosterone levels and optimize overall health.

 There are several other factors that may affect your hormone levels.

-Bottom Line: Reducing exposure to estrogen-like chemicals, alcohol and drugs can positively affect your testosterone levels and health.
+Reducing exposure to estrogen-like chemicals can positively affect your testosterone levels and health.

-This is a problem because strong research shows a link between low testosterone and obesity, increased disease risk and premature death.
+This decline is of concern because strong research shows a link between low testosterone and obesity, increased disease risk, and premature death (49,

-Healthy testosterone levels are also important for women, along with other key hormones such as estrogen and progesterone.
+Healthy testosterone levels are also important for people assigned female at birth, along with other key hormones such as estrogen and progesterone.